 Deputy Chief of Police James “Damian” Huggins, Biography

-Deputy Chief Damian Huggins joined the Metropolitan Nashville Police Department (MNPD) in 1992 and has been the Deputy Chief of the Investigative Services Bureau and is currently over the Administrative Services Bureau (ASB) of the MNPD.
-The ASB houses the Forensic Services Division, Training Academy, Information Technology, Human Resources, Records Division, Building Security, Property Sections, Behavioral Health sections of the police department, along with the newly established full service crime laboratory.
-He is an alumnus of the 2012 Leadership Nashville class.
+Deputy Chief Damian Huggins joined the Metropolitan Nashville Police Department in 1992.
+He has been the Deputy Chief over two separate bureaus of the department, the Investigative Services Bureau and the Administrative Services Bureau which he is currently over.
+The Administrative Services Bureau houses the Forensic Services Division and full service Crime Lab, Training Academy, Information Technology, Human Resources Division, Recruitment, Records Division, Behavioral Health Services Division, Body Worn and In-Car Cameras, and the Police Archives of the department.
+He is an alumnus of the 2012 Leadership Nashville class and a current Co-Chair of the Community Mental Health Systems Improvement Workgroup in Davidson County, TN.

 Prior to being appointed to the Deputy Chief position, Damian was the Commander of the Central Precinct in downtown Nashville.
-The Central Precinct caters to the approximately 11 million annual tourist visits to Nashville, a growing urban population, and is home to NFL football events and other numerous special events.
-The Central Precinct has approximately 125 full time personnel and oversees the department’s motorcycle units and mounted patrol units.
-Under his command, the Central Precinct was named Precinct of the year, produced two years of greater than -15% UCR Part I crime reduction, and three consecutive years of crime reduction.
+The Nashville area caters to more than 16 million annual tourist visits, a growing urban population, NFL, NHL and Major League Soccer events, and numerous other special events.
+The Central Precinct had approximately 125 full time personnel including the department’s motorcycle units and mounted patrol units.
+Under his command, and with an outstanding team around him, the Central Precinct was named Precinct of the Year.
+The Central Precinct team produced an approximate 20% Uniform Crime Report (UCR) Part 1 crime reduction in a single year.
+They also produced an approximate 33% total UCR Part 1 crime reduction over a three year period.
+Prior work experience includes SWAT supervisor and officer, narcotics supervisor and officer, patrol supervisor and officer, and community bike patrol officer.